 Example: You can set the range to 100 contacts and send them a discount code.

-Dynamic segments allow you to target specific segments of your list, using segments you have already created, or by creating a new, workflow-specific, segment.
+Dynamic segments allow you to target specific segments of your list, using segments you have already created.

 The “Lists” block can search through your lists in two ways.
 The first way is sorting contacts by the list they’re in – searching by their ID.
 If your workflow starts by contacts subscribing to any of your lists, you can use this filter to perform an action only on people from one specific list.